nlaranio/nlaranio.github.io/essays/AskingGoodQuestions.md

   If your question hasn't been answered already it's time to ask; when you do make sure to be kind, be clear, be brief.
 Make sure that your title gets at what you're trying to ask about, what helps here is to really understand the problem you're having; this ties back the first tip.
-For example, instead of asking
+For example, instead of asking someone to get rid of the error in your code, understand that it's a pointer problem and ask about pointers.
+Make sure you explain your objective or goal as well, otherwise people may give an answer that ends up doing something different than intended.
+Lastly Background information always helps, don't be afraid to show off that code!

     A Good Question